intellectivelab/docs.intellectivelab.com/_docs/tutorials-and-development/how-to-create-page.md

 - buttons: `Apply` button

 Bold text is automatically used in tables for column titles.
-Also use bold text:
-- to emphase important notes (just word **Note:** should be bold, not text after it)
-- to title parts of text like **Problem** and **Solution** in Troubleshooting chapter
+Also use bold text to title parts of text like **Problem** and **Solution** in Troubleshooting chapter

+To emphasize important notes, type `| **Note:** plain text of note`.
+It will look on page:
+| **Note:** plain text of note

 Use blockquotes to write quotes from an external sources.

 Use plain text for the rest of content.

 ### Lists using

-Unordered lists are preferrable.
+Unordered lists are preferable.
 Use ordered lists if only it is necessary to count items.

 ### Code blocks using